-- the funding and ability of the service provider to perform its functions; - the ability of the consumer to pay rates; - the results of studies of economy and efficiency; - the standards of service being offered by the service provider; -) the rate of inflation in the economy for any preceding period as may be considered appropriate; and - future prospective increases in productivity by the service providers.
+- the funding and ability of the service provider to perform its functions; - the ability of the consumer to pay rates; - the results of studies of economy and efficiency; - the standards of service being offered by the service provider; - the rate of inflation in the economy for any preceding period as may be considered appropriate; and - future prospective increases in productivity by the service providers.

-The RIC has interpreted these sections as giving clear support for the use of not only incentive regulation, but for the application of a price cap (RPI-X) form of regulation in shaping its approach to rate reviews.
-Incentive regulation uses rewards and penalties to induce T&TEC to achieve desired goals where T&TEC is afforded some discretion in achieving those goals.
+The RIC has interpreted these sections as giving clear support for the use of incentive regulation, and for the application of a price cap (RPI-X) form of regulation in its approach to rate reviews.
+Incentive regulation uses rewards and penalties to induce the service provider to achieve desired goals while allowing the service provider some discretion in its pursuit of these goals.